-- SHA-512 (SHA-2 family) - o Whirlpool (512-bit hash)
+- SHA-512 (SHA-2 family) - Whirlpool 2nd ed., 2003 (512-bit hash)

 Besides that, an implementation of this mechanism MAY include support for additional hash algorithms, provided each such algorithm is publicly and openly specified and its digest length is 16 octets or more (to meet the constraint set in Section 4.3).
-Implementers SHOULD consider strong, well-known hash algorithms as additional implementation options and MUST NOT consider hash algorithms for that by the time of implementation meaningful attacks exist or that are commonly viewed as deprecated.
+Implementors SHOULD consider strong, well-known hash algorithms as additional implementation options and MUST NOT consider hash algorithms for that by the time of implementation meaningful attacks exist or that are commonly viewed as deprecated.
 For example, the following hash algorithms meet these requirements at the time of this writing (in alphabetical order):

-- GOST (256-bit hash)
+- GOST R 34.11-94 (256-bit hash)

 - RIPEMD-160

 - SHA-224 (SHA-2 family)

-- SHA-256 (SHA-2 family)
+- SHA-256 (SHA-2 family) \circ

 - SHA-384 (SHA-2 family)

 - Tiger (192-bit hash)

 The set of hash algorithms available in an implementation MUST be clearly stated.
-Whether known weak authentication keys exist for a hash algorithm used in the HMAC construct, an implementation MUST deny a use of such keys.
+When known weak authentication keys exist for a hash algorithm used in the HMAC construct, an implementation MUST deny a use of such keys.